 PRIVACY ACT STATEMENT: Our authority for asking for the information you give to us when you fill out this form is 38 U.S.C.
 7105(d)(3), a Federal statute that sets out the requirement for you to file a formal appeal to complete your appeal on a VA benefits determination.
-You use this form to present your appeal to the Board of Veterans' Appeals (BVA).
-It is used by VA in processing your appeal and it is used by the BVA in deciding your appeal.
+You use this form to present your appeal to the Board of Veterans' Appeals (Board).
+It is used by VA in processing your appeal and it is used by the Board in deciding your appeal.
 Providing this information to VA is voluntary, but if you fail to furnish this information VA will close your appeal and you may lose your right to appeal the benefit determinations you told us you disagreed with.
 The Privacy Act of 1974 (5 U.S.C.
-552a) and VA's confidentiality statue (38 U.S.C.
+552a) and VA's confidentiality statute (38 U.S.C.
 5701), as implemented by 38 C.F.R.
 1.526(a) and 1.576(b), require individuals to provide written consent before documents or information can be disclosed to third parties not allowed to receive records or information under any other provision of law.
 However, the law permits VA to disclose the information you include on this form to people outside of VA in some circumstances.
 Information about that is given in notices about VA's "systems of records" that are periodically published in the Federal Register as required by the Privacy Act of 1974.
-Examples of situations in which the information included in this form might be released to individuals outside of VA include release to the United States Court of Appeals for Veterans Claims, if you later appeal the BVA's decision in your case to that court; disclosure to a medical expert outside of VA, should VA exercise its statutory authority under 38 U.S.C.
-5109 or 7109, to ask for an expert medical opinion to help decide your case; disclosure to law enforcement personnel and security guards in order to alert them to the presence of a dangerous person; disclosure to law enforcement agencies should the information indicate that there has been a violation of law; disclosure to a congressional office in order to answer an inquiry from the c
+Examples of situations in which the information included in this form might be released to individuals outside of VA include release to the United States Court of Appeals for Veterans Claims, if you later appeal the Board's decision in your case to that court; disclosure to a medical expert outside of VA, should VA exercise its statutory authority under 38 U.S.C.
+5109 or 7109, to ask for an expert medical opinion to help decide your case; disclosure to law enforcement personnel and security guards in order to alert them to the presence of a dangerous person; disclosure to law enforcement agencies should the information indicate that there has been a violation of law; disclosure to a congressional office in order to answer an inquiry from the congressional office made at your request; and disclosure to Federal government personnel who have the duty of inspecting VA's records to make sure that they are being properly maintained.
+See the Federal Register notices described above for further details.